fhamborg/news-please/README.md

 ```
 #!bash

-$ sudo pip install TODO
+$ sudo pip install news-please
 ```

 ### Minimal configuration

-TODO (what to change minimally in the config? i suppose elastic search account infos)
+If your Elasticsearch database is not located at `http://localhost:9200` or uses CA-certificate authentification you need edit the configuration file `newscrawler.cfg` at `pythonx.x/dist-packages/newsplease`:

+    [Elasticsearch]

+    host = localhost
+    port = 9200

+    #The indices used to store the extracted meta-data:

+    index_current = 'news-please'
+    index_archive = 'news-please-archive'

+    #Credentials used  for Authentication (supports CA-certificates):

+    use_ca_certificates = False'           #If True Authentification is performed ca_cert_path = '/path/to/cacert.pem'
+    client_cert_path = '/path/to/client_cert.pem'
+    client_key_path = '/path/to/client_key.pem'
+    username = 'root'
+    secret = 'password'

 ### Run the crawler

 ```
 #!bash

-$ python TODO
+$ sudo newsplease
 ```

-If everything goes well (make sure elasticsearch is running and you have added credentials in the config file of news-please) you will see the console showing the progress of crawling pages (TODO which pages).
+If everything goes well (make sure elasticsearch is running and you have added credentials in the config file of news-please) news-please will start crawling pages http://www.faz.net/, http://www.zeit.de and http://www.nytimes.com/.
+You can stop news-please with `CTRL+C`, please refrain pressing `CTRL+C` twice and wait for the crawler to terminate.

 ### What's next?

 Want to crawl other websites?
 We've got your back!
-Simply go into the TODO file and add the root URLs.
-You also might want to check out our guide for the config file.
+Simply go into the [`input_data.json`](wiki/user-guide#markdown-header-add-own-urls) file and add the root URLs.
+You also might want to check out our guide for the [config file](wiki/configuration).

-We have also collected a bunch of useful information for both users (TODO link) and developers (TODO link).
+We have also collected a bunch of useful information for both [users](/wiki/user-guide)  and [developers](/wiki/developer-guid).

 ## Extracted information
 * headline